MG Software.

 What is an ETL Pipeline? - Definition & Meaning

-An ETL pipeline (Extract, Transform, Load) is an automated process that extracts data from sources, transforms it into the desired format, and loads it into a target system such as a data warehouse.
-It forms the backbone of data engineering.
+An ETL pipeline (Extract, Transform, Load) is an automated process that extracts data from diverse sources, transforms it into a uniform and analysis-ready format, and loads it into a target system such as a data warehouse.
+It forms the backbone of data engineering and enables organizations to consolidate fragmented data into reliable reports and analyses that the entire business can use for decision making.

-• A marketing team building an ETL pipeline to combine daily data from Google Analytics, Facebook Ads, and their CRM into BigQuery for an integrated marketing dashboard.
+• A marketing team building an ETL pipeline to combine daily data from Google Analytics, Facebook Ads, LinkedIn Ads, and their HubSpot CRM into BigQuery for an integrated marketing dashboard that computes channel attribution and cost per acquisition.

-• A fintech company using Airflow to extract transaction data nightly from multiple payment providers, normalize it, and load it into Snowflake for compliance reporting.
+• A fintech company using Airflow to extract transaction data nightly from multiple payment providers (Stripe, Mollie, Adyen), normalize it into a unified transaction model, and load it into Snowflake for compliance reporting and fraud detection.

-• An e-commerce platform using dbt models to transform raw order data into aggregated revenue metrics by product category, region, and time period.
+• An e-commerce platform using dbt models to transform raw order data into aggregated revenue metrics by product category, region, and time period, with automated tests verifying that totals match the source data.

 Related terms